Seeing the Undefined: Chain-of-Action for Generative Semantic Labels: Method

-The proposed CoA method is capable of generating all relevant entity labels for an image without relying on predefined label sets or external database retrieval.
-The \textit{Caption Action} step mitigates the issue of generating semantically redundant labels, while the \textit{Self-Correct Action} ensures self-verification of the filtered labels, further unlocking the potential of LMMs.
+The proposed CoA method is capable of generating all relevant entity labels for an image without relying on predefined labels set or external database retrieval.
+The \textit{Caption Action} step mitigates the issue of generating semantically redundant labels, while the \textit{Self-Correct Action} ensures self-verification of the filtered labels, further unlocking the potential of VLMs.
 Additionally, the \textit{Appearance Action} enhances the capture of local entity details, and the \textit{Relationship Action} enriches the representation of inter-entity relationships, providing contextual depth for the Final Action.
-This progressive structure ensures that the LMMs' output maintains high accuracy while improving the number of predicted entities.
-These findings are validated through extensive experiments, as detailed in Section \ref{sec_4}.
+This progressive structure ensures that the VLMs' output maintains high accuracy while improving the number of predicted entities.
+These findings are validated through extensive experiments in Section \ref{sec_4}.